 Dates, location and travelling

-The training school will be from 05.-10. of May.
+The training school will be from 23.-27. of May full time.
 The training school will take place at the hotel “Le Marronier” in Rencurel near Grenoble, France (see details below).
-Plan to arrive on the evening of the 05th and leave on the 10th in the afternoon (depending on travel distance you may want to spend another night in the hotel or in Grenoble on the 10th).
+Plan to arrive on the 22th and leave on the 28th (we will leave on the 27th in the afternoon, it may still be possible to get home if you life close).
 Transport from and to the train station in Grenoble will be organized – note that public transport is infrequent, and it may be difficult to get to the hotel on your own if you arrive outside the official times.

 There is no fee for this course.
 Participants will receive a flat-rate reimbursement that will be sufficient to cover all local costs as well as approximately 400 Euros for travelling.
 The organizers may decide to increase the reimbursement for individual participants if it can be documented that travel costs are necessarily higher.
 NOTE: due to funding regulations, it will be difficult to get you funded if you are not from a COST member country.
 You can find a list of COST countries here.
 If you are from a non-cost country, but extremely eager to join one of these events, please get in contact with the organizers as early as possible.